 To ensure that the members of the committee and board have the required knowledge and skills to fulfil their role, they undertake an annual training programme based on requirements identified from CIPFA's Knowledge and Skills framework.
 This includes training on responsible investment, risk management, ESG factors, climate change and risk.
 Officers arrange at least three training sessions a year for committee and board members.
 Such training ensures that the committee and board are well informed in order to make careful and precise decisions for the continued success of the Fund.
-The committee and board have most recently received training from Partners Group, Hymans Robertson, and Deloitte.
+The committee and board have most recently received training from external investment managers, Hymans Robertson, economic experts and Isio.